tevooozzd/MachineLearning/README.md

-# Machine Learning - February 2025 Learning Journey
+# Mathematics Machine Learning - February 2025 Learning Journey

-This repository contains the hands-on **Machine Learning** learning material that I am developing during the year 2025.
-My goal is to learn the main ML concepts and algorithms, use Jupiter Notebook to do so, and record all my progress here on GitHub.
+This repository contains the hands-on **Mathematics Machine Learning** learning material that I am developing during the year 2025.
+My goal is to learn the main MATH ML concepts and ALGORITMS, use Jupiter Notebook to do so, and record all my progress here on GitHub.

-## Structure
-- **/mathematics**: Directory used to understanding math concepts and training
-- **/notebooks**: Jupyter notebooks with explanation and experiments.
-- **/scripts**: Python scripts with implementation examples.
-- **/data**: Data used in notebooks and scripts (whenever possible).
-- **requirements.txt**: List of packages needed to run the code.

 ## Objectives